 Spina bifida occulta is a defect of the spinal column, due to failure of one or more vertebral arches to close.
 This usually occurs in the lumbar and sacral regions of the spine (lower back).
 Unlike a meningomyelocoele or meningocoele, the spinal cord and meninges are normal and do not protrude through the defect.
 The defect may be covered by an overlying abnormality such as a midline patch of hair, a lipoma or a dimple.
 Neurological abnormality is usually not associated with spina bifida occulta although spina bifida occulta may present later in life with back problems.
 The diagnosis of spina bifida occulta can be confirmed on X-ray which shows the defect in the spinal column.

 Spina bifida occulta is a closed neural tube defect.

 - Occulta is a Latin word that means hidden or secret.

 5-13 How common are neural tube defects?

-In urban areas of South Africa (Cape Town, Johannesburg and Pretoria), the birth prevalence in the Black population is about 1/1000 live births.
+In urban areas of South Africa (Cape Town, Johannesburg and Pretoria), the birth prevalence in the black African population is about 1/1000 live births.
 In contrast, the birth prevalence has been recorded as 6.1/1000 in rural areas of the Eastern Cape Province and 3.6/1000 in rural Limpopo Province.
 The reason for the difference in birth prevalence between urban and rural populations is not known.